|This program is closed. Please contact Children of All Nations to learn about other programs that could be a good fit for your family.

 Poland is one of Europe’s largest countries, with 14 regions and a population of over 38 million, 2 million of which are in its capital city, Warsaw.
-With beautiful landscapes, including coastline along the Baltic Sea, Poland is an excellent place for tourists, especially those with an interest in world history and architecture.
+With beautiful landscapes, including coastline along the Baltic Sea, Poland is an excellent place for tourists – especially those with an interest in world history and architecture.
 It boasts an excellent economy, a friendly population, and most importantly, great care for its underprivileged children.
 Due to its excellent economy and political stability, Poland’s social welfare system provides great care to those in need, including orphaned children.
-Many Polish families adopt Polish orphans, but there are still some that remain in foster care or institutions that await their forever families from other European countries, Canada and the US.
-For the past two years, US families have adopted 50 beautiful Polish children each year.
-Poland is a party to the Hague Treaty on International adoptions.
+Many Polish families adopt domestically, however, there are many that remain in foster care or institutions that are waiting for their forever families from other European countries, Canada and the US.

-If you would like more information about our Poland program call an adoption consultant today at 1.877.827.5226 or send us an email.
+If you would like more information about our Poland adoption program call an adoption consultant today at (512)323-9595 or send us an email.

 Children from Poland are Caucasian, typically with brown or blonde hair and light eyes.
 Polish children are placed in orphanages or foster care due to voluntary or involuntary relinquishment by their parents, or the death of their parents.
 In some cases, parents are simply not able to care for their children due to disability or illness.
-Most children are cared for in orphanages, which provide excellent care, as well as by foster families.
+Most children are cared for in orphanages or foster families, and generally receive excellent care.

 There are three custody centers in Poland, and each center is in charge of sending lists of children to agencies to place the children.
 The child’s health status and special needs are known.

-Poland’s adoption eligibility requirements are subject to change per Poland’s adoption laws.
+Poland adoption eligibility requirements are subject to change per Poland adoption laws.
 CAN updates these guidelines as necessary.

-If you would like more information about our program call an adoption specialist today at 1.877.827.5226 or email us.
+If you would like more information about our program call our Poland adoption specialist today at (512)323-9595 or email us.